akhilsaini/aws-csa-2017/README.md

   - Max 100 S3 buckets per account by default.
   - Individual Amazon S3 objects can range in size from a minimum of **0 bytes** to a maximum of **5 terabytes**.
 The largest object that can be uploaded in a single PUT is **5 gigabytes**.
 For objects larger than **100 megabytes**, customers should consider using the Multipart Upload capability.

-### S3 Versioning
+### S3 Tagging

-  - Once versioning is turned on it cannot be removed.
-It can only be suspended.
-To remove versioning, you have to create a new bucket and transfer all files from old to new.
-  - For newer version of an object, you still have to set permissions to allow access.
-It is disabled by default even if previous version is public.
-  - All versions of the file add up to the storage.
-Hence for larger objects, ensure that there is some lifecycle versioning in place.
-  - Version deleted cannot be restored.
+  - Tagging can be done on Bucket and Object level as well.
-  - Object deleted can be restored – Delete the Delete marker.
+  - Object doesn't inherit the bucket tags.
-  - Versioning is a good backup tool.
-  - For versioning.
-MFA can be setup for Delete capability for object / bucket – Complicated setup.

 ### S3 Security

-  - By default all newly created buckets are Private
+  - By default all newly created buckets are Private and the objects inside them are also private.
   - Control Access to buckets using
       - Bucket Policies – bucket wide.
       - Access Control Lists – up to individual objects.